EvansWinner/Piltdown/README.md

 - Well, yeah, maybe I do want to do bold and italic fonts as a utility function.
 Also maybe some variables bound to generally useful Unicode characters (smileys, Harvey balls, etc)
 - A simple `count_chars()` utility to verify the whole thing is ≤ 280 chars.

 A list of plots I got somewhere that looked at a quick glance like they might be possible.
-Not to be interpreted as firm intentions:
+Not to be interpreted as firm intentions.
+More or less in descending order of priority.

 - column sparkline -- Well duh.
 The one that started it all.
 - bullet diagram
-- comparison chart
 - stem and leaf
 - waffle chart
-- horiz bar chart
+- horiz barchart
 - heatmap
 - boxplot
 - stacked bar
+- grouped barchart
-- horiz hist
+- lollypop chart
+- pictorial unit -- basically allow custom characters for the dot chart, one per line

+Maybe look at later.
 - treemap
-- matrix diagram
-- pictorial fraction
 - funnel
-- linear process diag
+- linear process diagram
-- grouped bar
 - nested/layered proportional area
-- pictorial unit -- basically allow custom characters for the dot chart, one per line
-- pyramid diag
+- pyramid diagram
 - dumbell plot
 - partition layer chart icicle diag
 - stepped line graph
-- lollypop chart

 - kagi chart
 - dot matix
-- pictogram